sundews/Sundew.Base/README.md

 * DistinctInOrder items only appear once, while preserving order.
 * ByCardinality extension allows checking whether an IEnumerable\<TItem\> is empty, has a single element or multiple elements.
 * Value-Array, List and Dictionary* wrappers for Immutable collections with value semantics.
+* TakeDuringAsync for await items being added to a collection.

 ## Primitives
 * Result types (R\<T, E\> and R\<T\>, RoE\<E\>)
 * Option type T? (through extension methods).
+* TimeoutCancellationToken - A CancellationToken compatible that supports timeouts.

 ## Computation
 * Attempter for implementing retry logic.